nens/threedi-docs/source/e_1d_tutorial.rst

 Model validation
 ----------------

 A short description of the model validation is given here.
-A comprehensive guide with visual support is provided in Tutorial 1 (:ref:`post_processing`) and for a general guide see :ref:`checking_model`.
+For a general guide see :ref:`checking_model`.

-..
-TODO: post_processing is een kopje in de oude tutorial (e_workflow_tutorial).
-Is dit niet meer accuraat? of moet dit aan de nieuwe tutorial 1 nog worden toegevoegd. geen raster checker meer.
-Nieuwe revisie uploaden, dan gebeurt checken schematisatie al. dan verwijzen naar kopje "uploading schematisation", onder de Modeller Interface.

 Verify the schematisation using the schematisation checker
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++